wilskk/statify/frontend/components/Modals/Analyze/Descriptive/Crosstabs/README.md

 # Crosstabs Modal Component

 The Crosstabs modal provides a comprehensive interface for creating cross-tabulation analyses.
-It features a tab-based approach that allows users to specify variables, statistics, cell display options, and test methods.
+It features a tab-based approach that allows users to specify variables, statistics, and cell display options.

 ## Architecture